CharishmaDamuluri/hire-ready/README.md

 # HireReady

-A job application analyzer built to demonstrate **agentic AI with tool calling**.
+A job application analyzer built to demonstrate **agentic AI with tool calling**, **RAG-powered retrieval**, **automated evaluation**, and **LLM observability**.
 The LLM doesn't just answer a question — it decides what steps to take, calls tools in sequence, reasons over the results, and produces a structured analysis.

 **Live demo:** [HireReadyApp](https://hire-ready-nine.vercel.app/)